 Contact - BIS Public Affairs 202-482-2721

-Assistant Secretary for Export Enforcement Julie L. Myers commended Special Agent Alan Berkowitz of BIS’s Miami Field Office for his efforts in this investigation.
+Assistant Secretary for Export Enforcement Julie L. Myers commended Assistant Special Agent in Charge Jonathan Carson of BIS’s New York Field Office for its efforts in the investigation.